 It is also important to note that these traumas in Breakfast on Pluto have no singular source.
 As in the early work of twentieth century Irish poet Seamus Heaney, no faction, nor nation, nor even individual, is presented as innocent.
 Paralleling the liminal identity of the narrator is the liminal, evenly critical political perspective of the novel; clearly the suggestion of imperfection on either political side of the Troubles is unacceptable to a pair of factions presented as entirely devoid of irony and self-awareness.

-This single-mindedness and shocking violence on the part of the factions in Breakfast on Pluto seems almost atavistic.
+The single-mindedness and shocking violence on the part of the factions in Breakfast on Pluto seem almost atavistic.
 Again, a past which is meant to be idealized is, whether ideal, surely exploited for anti-modern sensibilities, as the townsfolk of Tyreelin, while accustomed to horrific violence, are scandalized by Braden’s identity.
 Braden’s liminality is furthered by her separation from a traditional family structure, for whose matrix Braden longs.

 Yet the family to which Braden aspires, far afield from the ancestors in Heaney’s poetry, is made of the corrupt (her supposed rapist pastor father) and the corrupted (her supposed beautiful young victim mother).
 The comment seems to be that each individual’s experience of Irishness is composed of a striving for some future via an idealized past, followed by the discovery that the past is fraught with violence and fiercely conservative.